 The Statement of Revenues, Expenses and Changes in Net Position represents the revenues earned and the expenses incurred during the year, regardless of when cash is received or disbursed.
-Activities in this statement are presented as either operating or non-operating.
+Activities in this statement are presented as either operating non-operating.
 Operating revenues are recorded in exchange for providing goods and services.
 Operating expenses are incurred as a result of normal operations of the University but also include depreciation on capital assets.
 The University relies on state appropriations, gifts and investment income to support day-to-day operations.
 However, those revenue categories are required by the Government Accounting Standards Board to be classified as non-operating revenues.
 Nonoperating expenses include capital financing costs and loan cancellation expenses.

-Operating revenues increased \$27.8 million (around 6 percent) in fiscal year 2018 fueled in part by a 7 percent increase in tuition and a small enrollment increase.
-Auxiliary revenue grew by \$6.2 million, reflecting a 7 percent growth in Athletics revenue along with a 4 percent growth in Student Housing revenue.
-Grants and Contracts contributed with a small upturn; however, federal appropriations and other operating revenues dipped slightly.
+Operating revenues increased \$35.9 million (around 7 percent) in fiscal year 2019 fueled in part by a 4 percent increase in tuition and a small enrollment increase.
+Revenue from federal contracts likewise contributed significant gains of \$18.7 million or 17 percent.
+Auxiliary revenue grew by 4 percent (\$3.8 million), primarily due to an 8 percent growth in Student Housing revenue accompanied by a 7 percent surge in Sales and Services of educational departments.